natReinum/42_CheatSheet/README.md

 It is technically free for us.
 Create a GitHub account (you will need it anyway in the future) then apply for the GitHub student pack ([link here](https://meta.intra.42.fr/articles/read-the-french-manual-of-42paris)) then connect it to your JetBrains account.
 It's free as long as you are a student.

-Test it if you want, if you like it, then customize it to your licking!
+Test it if you want, if you like it, then customize it to your liking!

 ![Clion exemple](ressources/clion.png)